 This is my "standard" balun I use for medium power levels.

-For my 80m OCF, I used -43 Cores and a couple more turns per transformer.
+For my 80m OCF and feedpoints farther away from the center, I used -43 or -31 Cores and a couple more turns per transformer.
+I also use an additional 1:1 RF Choke on 80m.

-I run 700w through the -61 and the -43 versions of this balun in SSB and CW, but I would certainly reduce power for RTTY.
+I run 700w through the -43 versions of this balun in SSB and CW, but I would certainly reduce power for RTTY and other digi modes to about 200 Watts.
 This is also band dependent.
 On bands where the SWR is not so good, I would run less.

 - Less than 3:1 . . . . . .
 700W